Irritable bowel syndrome (IBS) can affect both men and women, but occurs more frequently in women. Common symptoms in both sexes include:

 Symptoms in Men

-Studies show that men in Western countries are less likely than women to report symptoms of IBS to their doctor, resulting in a lack of useful data.
+Studies show that men in Western countries are less likely than women to report symptoms of IBS to their doctor.
+This has resulted in a lack of useful data.

-Some researchers suggest that, due to hormonal differences, perhaps the male gut is less sensitive to the symptoms of IBS.
-Others think it may be that men are simply too embarrassed to seek help for IBS.
+Some researchers suggest that due to hormonal differences, the male gut may be less sensitive to the symptoms of IBS.
+Others think men simply avoid seeking help for IBS.

 Quality of Life

 Like women, men with IBS may experience a problem with sexual intimacy.
-Men with IBS may also face difficulty fulfilling their work, home, and social obligations, and are more likely to suffer from depression.
+Men with IBS may also face difficulty fulfilling their work, home, and social obligations.
+They’re also more likely to suffer from depression.